rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 “What, like I love the taste of dick?”
 She glared at him as he shrugged.
 “Ugh, fine, whatever, you’re probably terrible at it anyway.
 Give me a second to get ready.”

 Amy laid down on his bed, adjusting his pillow and getting comfortable.
-She took a few deep breaths, trying to let the annoyance fade away, and focused on the gently glowing ember of arousal in her core.
+She took a few deep breaths, trying to let the annoyance fade away, and focused on the ember of arousal in her core.
 Licking her lips, she cupped her breasts.
 Her nipples were still sensitive from Wally’s tongue.
 Slowly, she let one hand slide down her stomach and over her hip, spreading her legs.
 Her finger eased between her lips, finding the wetness hidden inside.
 Sighing, she dipped in and spread her lubrication over her lips.

-Wally made an approving sound and she glanced over to see him standing by the bed, eagerly stroking his cock at her.
+Wally made an approving sound, and she glanced over to see him standing by the bed, eagerly stroking his cock at her.
 Biting her lip, she gestured for him to join her.
 He climbed onto the bed, kneeling between her legs, still masturbating, as he watched her tease her clit.
 He inched forward until his thighs pressed against hers.
 She felt the heat of his body, his hand brushing against hers as they both touched themselves with increasing urgency.

 “Fuck, that’s hot,” he groaned.
 “I’ve never watched a girl get off before.”